WHY E-COMMERCE IS RAISING THE SERVICE BAR

 Competing in this new order puts immense pressure on omni-channel retailers’ costs, and getting these costs under control is fueling these investments in the supply chain.
 “There is vast concern that competing with service will be cost prohibitive and drive (companies) out of business,” says Lisa Anderson of LMA Consulting Group.

 We are at the epicenter of a massive transformation in omni-channel retailing – that much is clear.
 Brian Gibson, Executive Director of the Center for Supply Chain Innovation at Auburn University and an author of the RILA study notes.
 “You can’t have a conversation with a retail executive today without it coming back to the omni-channel topic – how you’re trying to monetize it and make it profitable.”

 Getting the omni-channel supply chain right is essential.
 “It’s easy to meet customer service expectations by throwing money at the problem and creating custom supply chains to deliver what customers want,” says Ann Vervecken, VP, Head of Business Development Consumer and Retail MLEMEA “That’s what many retailers did when they first dived into omni-channel retail.
 And their margins suffered.

 “But now we’re entering the next phase of omni-channel retailing, where retailers are building smarter supply chains that don’t just serve the customer well at any cost,” notes Vervecken.
-“They use optimised processes and networks, combined with technology and supply chain capability to serve the customer at a profit.
-They are working toward a standardised, not a one-off omni-channel supply chain.
+“They use optimized processes and networks, combined with technology and supply chain capability to serve the customer at a profit.
+They are working toward a standardized, not a one-off omni-channel supply chain.
 That’s a huge difference.”